Download the all-new Republic app:

 Advertisement

 — Beginning Dec.
 15, Airbnb will be expanding manual checks of “high-risk” reservations flagged by its system to cut down on unauthorized parties.
 One-night reservations at large homes will get extra scrutiny, for example.
-Airbnb stressed that it doesn’t consider race, profile pictures, or nationality when assessing risk associated with a reservation.
+Airbnb stressed that it doesn’t consider race, profile pictures, gender or nationality when assessing the risk associated with a reservation.

-company is under some pressure to improve its reputation as it eyes an initial public offering of stock next year.
+The company is under some pressure to improve its reputation as it eyes an initial public offering of stock next year.

 Advertisement

-RE | Airbnb CEO Brian Chesky, banned 'party houses' after Orinda shooting
+READ | Airbnb CEO Brian Chesky, banned 'party houses' after Orinda shooting

 17:19 IST, November 7th 2019